Updated 15 July 2014

 - Open to the bridge only due to flood damage.

 Roberts Point Track

 - Roberts Point Track is closed due to severe flood damage, including major structure damage.
-The track is not expected to reopen until mid-2014 at the earliest.
+The track is not expected to reopen until late-2014 at the earliest.
 Please check at the Westland Tai Poutini National Park Visitor Centre and i-SITE for an update closer to your visit.

 For more information contact the Franz Josef Office.

 Glacier Valley Walks

 - Access to the Fox Glacier and Franz Josef Glacier Valley walks change often due to rain and river valley conditions.
 Please check at local DOC centres for the most up to date information.

 Fox Glacier Office open weekdays (10 am - 2 pm) or Franz Josef Office open seven days.

 If you are travelling in the backcountry and come across track damage, please report it to the Franz Josef, Fox or Haast offices (photos and grid references would be appreciated).